NVIDIA AI Enterprise 1.1 or later

 The following sections discuss these workflows by each persona as well as the required steps in detail to provision a vSphere with Tanzu GPU accelerated cluster with NVIDIA AI Enterprise.

-Create a GPU Accelerated Classes
+Create GPU Accelerated Classes#

 A VM class is a request for resource reservations on the VM for processing power (CPU and GPU).
 For example, guaranteed-large with 8 vCPU and NVIDIA T4 GPU.
 To size Tanzu Kubernetes cluster nodes, you specify the virtual machine class. vSphere with Tanzu provides default classes or you can create your own.
-Use the following instructions for creating a GPU accelerated VM class.
+Use the following instructions for creating a GPU-accelerated VM class.

-Log-in to vCenter with administrator access.
+Log in to vCenter with administrator access.

 From vCenter, navigate to Workload Management.